JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](too-long-line.png)

-Use the `com.intellij.ui.ToolbarDecorator` class to implement such a toolbar.
+Use the [`ToolbarDecorator`](%gh-ic%/platform/platform-api/src/com/intellij/ui/ToolbarDecorator.java) class to implement such a toolbar.
 See more on toolbars [here](toolbar.md).

 ### Zebra striping and inner borders